INVERSE COLOUR PAINTINGS

 Three children.
 Oil on board.
 62 x 93cm.

 During the Covid lockdown I turned to my previous paintings to experiment with a series of "re-mixes", inverting the colour.
 In this painting I painted directly over an original painting I had done 20 years ago, at first directly substituting the inverted colour on top of the original, but as the painting proceeded I ended up re-working it freely on its own terms.
+This led to a further three new paintings of a children's playground in inverted colours.